Lifecycle Management Addendum

 3.1.3 The Lifecycle Management upgrade will be scheduled during the subscription period and will be performed when Motorola’s upgrade operation resources are available.
 Because there might be a significant time frame between when this LMA is executed and when a Communications System upgrade transaction is performed, Motorola may substitute any of the promised Equipment or Software so long as the substitute is equivalent or superior to the initially promised Equipment or Software.

 3.1.4 Acceptance of a Lifecycle Management transaction occurs when the Equipment (if any) and Software are delivered, in accordance with the EPSLA, and the Lifecycle Management services are fully performed; there is no Acceptance Testing with a Lifecycle Management transaction.

-3.1.6 In addition to the description of the Lifecycle Management services and exclusions provided in the Ordering Documents, the following apply:
+3.1.6 In addition to the description of the Lifecycle Management services and exclusions provided in the applicable Ordering Document, the following apply:

 a) Upon reasonable request by Motorola, Customer will provide a complete serial and model number list of the Equipment.